-She added: "We just want to know the truth because it is all about our dearest little sister who was murdered."'Risk of suicide'
+She added: "We just want to know the truth because it is all about our dearest little sister who was murdered."

 Sir John Thomas, president of the Queen's Bench Division, and Mr Justice Ouseley ordered that the case be remitted back to Westminster Magistrates' Court for a further hearing.